Freemasonry in the United States: African-American lodges

-Rapid growth 1800–1830
+Rapid growth 1800–1820

-Masonic membership grew rapidly in the first quarter of the 19th century, especially in the Northeast.
-By the year 1800, America had 11 Grand Lodges, 347 subordinate lodges, and about 16,000 members.
-By 1820, New York alone had 300 lodges with 15,000 members, and adding another 150 lodges and 5,000 members by 1825.
+Masonic membership expanded rapidly during the first quarter of the 19th century, especially in the Northeastern United States.
+By 1800, there were 11 Grand Lodges in the United States, overseeing 347 subordinate lodges and approximately 16,000 members.
+By 1820, New York alone had 300 lodges with about 15,000 members, and by 1825 the state added another 150 lodges and 5,000 members.

-Internationally, Freemasonry gained traction in Latin America and continental Europe, where the French lodges predominated with active involvement in politics and religious opposition.
+Internationally, Freemasonry also expanded during this period, gaining a presence in Latin America and continental Europe, where French lodges became predominated and were often associated with politics and religious movements in the region.